ty-elastic/videojs_observability/README.md

 * Author a Video.js plugin that instruments more of the player functionality with a better asynchronous observability model
 * Use Elastic Machine Learning to detect anomalies in the captured metrics
 * Build out a dashboard of KPIs in Kibana
-* Instrument and integrate tracing and metrics from additional back-end microservices that comprise video playback sessions (e.g., authorization)
+* Instrument and integrate tracing and metrics from additional backend microservices that comprise video playback sessions (e.g., authorization)

 # FAQ